giomikee/phone-store/README.md

 ## Getting started

 This project requires **node 18** to run.
-If `nvm` is installed locally, simply run `nvm use` and it will automatically set the node version to 18 as due to the configuration in this project.
+If `nvm` is installed locally, simply run `nvm use` within the project and it will automatically set the node version to 18 as due to the configuration in this project.

 Install project dependencies